 lcon Description 8 Contacts - Use to manage contact information.
-See Contacts on page 69 for more information.
+See Contacts on page 96 for more information. h .
 DataWedge - Enables data capture using the imager.
-Diagnostic Tool - Use to diagnose the TC51.
-4 Downloads - lists all downloads files.
-Drive - Upload photos, videos, documents, and other files to personal storage site.
-TC51 with GMS only.
+Device Central - Use to display detailed information about the TC56 and connected peripherals See Device Central on page 86 for more information.
+Diagnostic Tool - Use to diagnose the TC56.
+Downloads - lists all downloads files.
+Drive - Upload photos, videos, documents, and other files to personal storage site (Available only on devices with GMS software).
+Duo - A one-to-one video calling application (Available only on devices with GMS software).
 DWDemo - Provides a way to demonstrate the data capture features using the imager.
-See DataWedge Demonstration on page 87 for more information. @ Email - Use to send and receive email.
-File Browser - Organize and manage files on the TC51.
-See File Browser on page 67 for more information.
+See DataWedge Demonstration on page 114 for more information. @ Email - Use to send and receive email.
+File Browser - Organize and manage files on the TC56.
+See File Browser on page 92 for more information.
 Gallery - Use to view photos stored on the microSD card.
-For more information, see Gallery on page 75 for more information.
-TC51 without GMS only.
-M Gmail - Use to send and receive email using a Google email account.
-TC51 with GMS only.
-G Google - Launches Google search application.
-TC51 with GMS only.
-G Maps - Use to see your location on a map (with public transit, traffic or satellite overlays).
-Search for any business or place of interest.
-Provides turn-by-turn navigation with voice guidance and traffic-avoidance and alternate routes, for drivers, cyclist, walkers and users of public transportation.
-TC51 with GMS only. • Music - Play music stored on the microSD card.
-TC51 without GMS only.
+For more information, see Gallery on page 102 for more information.
+TC56 without GMS only.
+M Gmail - Use to send and receive email using a Google email account (Available only on devices with GMS software).
+G Google - Launches Google search application (Available only on devices with GMS software).